AIDGAP series

-AIDGAP is an acronym for Aid to Identification in Difficult Groups of Animals and Plants.

 The AIDGAP series is a set of books published by the Field Studies Council.
 They are intended to enable students and interested non-specialists to identify groups of taxa in Britain which are not covered by standard field guides.
 In general, they are less demanding in level than the Synopses of the British Fauna.
+AIDGAP is an acronym for Aid to Identification in Difficult Groups of Animals and Plants.

 All AIDGAP guides are initially produced as test versions, which are circulated widely to students, teaching staff and environmental professionals, with the feedback incorporated into the final published versions.
 In many cases the AIDGAP volume is the only non-technical work covering the group of taxa in question.

 History of the series

 The Field Studies Council recognised the widespread need for identification guides soon after its inception, and has since established a long tradition of publishing such material.
 Many of these were written by teaching staff writing their own keys to fill obvious gaps in the available literature.
 However, it became increasingly apparent that a change in approach was needed.
 Too few guides were available which were usable by those with little previous experience.
 Many groups of plants and animals appeared to be neglected.

 The FSC initiated the AIDGAP project in 1976, with input from an advisory panel which included a range of organisations such as the Linnean Society, teachers in secondary education and professional illustrators.
 The two main objectives adopted by the panel were first to identify those groups of organisms regarded as 'difficult' due to a lack of a suitable key, and second to investigate ways of alleviating the difficulties of identification for each group.
 The panel also decided to incorporate a 'testing' stage during which the identification guides could be revised and improved.

 In practice today, AIDGAP guides are produced as 'test versions', which are then circulated to at least 100 volunteer 'testers', drawn from a wide range of backgrounds.